Can Kids Use Adult Toothpaste? A Guide for Parents

 Some of these differences, such as packaging, may not influence your purchasing decision.

-Others, like fluoride concentration, may be more important as they have a greater impact on your overall health.
+Others, like fluoride concentration, maybe more important as they have a greater impact on your overall health.

 Fluoride Concentration